Have you been to Bremen? Have you even thought about going? You really should.

 The Schnoor Viertel is the oldest part of the old town, and one of the most charming little areas you will ever have the pleasure of wandering around.

 It’s a perfectly preserved little neighbourhood in the medieval centre of Bremen, all higgledy-piggledy cobblestoned alleyways lined with lovely little shops and cafés that will make you feel like you’ve stepped back in time, or onto the set of a Disney film.
+A trip here is a great activing for those in Bremen on a budget.

 To walk the streets is free, so splash out and spend some of that tenner on a Bremen souvenir (we vote for something town-musicians-related)!